-Further information on PHIN's mandate and governance, such as voting members and Board structure.
+Further information about how the Private Healthcare Information Network (PHIN) is mandated and governed, such as voting members and Board structure.

 Our Mandate